wty1143/leetcode/README.md

         return False
 ```
 ## <a name="dp"></a>Dynamic Programming
-## 322. Coin Change
+## 322. Coin Change (Medium)
->You are given coins of different denominations and a total amount of money amount.
+> You are given coins of different denominations and a total amount of money amount.
 Write a function to compute
 >
 > the fewest number of coins that you need to make up that amount.
 If that amount of money cannot be made up by
 >